FRIDAY, JULY 21st

-Max Moore is a 16 year old musician and producer from Vashon Island, Washington.
+Max Moore is a 17 year old producer and musician from Vashon Island who writes dreamy electronic and indie songs in his bedroom.
 He started writing music on his computer in middle school, and has since began to incorporate instrumentation into his compositions, whilst drawing influence from genres such as hip hop, indie, and pop music.
-Right now, he is spending time writing new music and trying to develop a unique and mature sound of his own.

 Slingshot Around the Sun is the solo moniker for Jason Dean, an academically trained musician who has spent the last 20 years in the heart of the Seattle music scene playing almost every small to medium sized venue in the city, who now resides on Vashon Island.
 His music encompasses several strains of electronic music including IDM, glitch, ambient and techno and relies heavily on hardware synths and samplers to create energetic pieces in a live setting while having the freedom to improvise and feed off of the energy of a crowd.
 Slingshot Around the Sun has been a side concern for several years always existing in the background to various other projects that Jason has been involved with over the years.
 New technology and a resurgence in live electronic music has now pushed this project to the foreground and Jason is planning on releasing tracks digitally as they are completed hoping to eventually compile them into a physical release while honing a formidable live show in the strong electronic scene that is taking shape in the Northwest.